pierre-rouleau/pel/doc/pel-manual.rst

     (pel-init pel--abbrev-file-name)

-This code is included in the init.el sample described in the PEL installation section titled `Create or Update your Emacs Initialization file`_.
+This code is included but commented-out in the init.el sample described in the PEL installation section titled `Create or Update your Emacs init.el file`_.
+Edit your init.el file to activate the code.

 Configure Spell Checking